Leadership Interview Questions and Answers

 When answering behavioral interview questions about leadership, use the STAR interview response technique:

-Here’s an example answer to the question, “Give an example of a time you unexpectedly had to take up a leadership role.”
-This answer uses the STAR technique:
+"Give an example of a time you unexpectedly had to take up a leadership role.”

 “At my last job, I was a sales associate for a large company.
 Our company’s overall sales numbers were down from the previous quarter, and our manager asked all sales associates to suggest possible methods for improving sales.
 I gave a brief presentation on a solution I created, which involved changes to our sales training method.
 The manager liked my suggestion and put me in charge of a task force to implement this solution.
 I led a team of six, and we developed and implemented a new training method.